alcoholic-otters/filesofotters/README.md

 - File search
 - File organization with tags

+## Quick start

+If you want to test the app locally or to work on the code, follow these steps:

+1. Install the dependencies (you should probably use `venv` too):

+    ```bash
+    pip3 install -r requirements.txt --upgrade
+    ```

+1. Configure the database:

+    ```bash
+    python3 manage.py migrate
+    ```

+1. Create an admin account (choose any credentials):

+    ```bash
+    python3 manage.py createsuperuser
+    ```

+1. Run the server:

+    ```bash
+    python3 manage.py runserver
+    ```

+Visit `localhost:8000/filesharing` in your browser.
+You can log in using the admin account created earlier, or you can register a new account.

+For full functionality you need to connect to an AWS S3 bucket.
+Simply copy your credentials to the `~/.aws/credentials` file and change the region and bucket name used by the app.
+Details in the [deployment guide](docs/deployment.md).

 ## Documentation

 If you want to learn how to do something with the app, you can find some docs